jpittman/vsc/_posts/2021-04-15-on-the-subject-of-accountability.md

 In February of 2021, I did the [28 Days](/projects/accountability/28days.html) project.
 The goal was to educate myself and acknowledge the issues that have become important to me.
 I shared what I learned with others by streaming the information in the form of slides on Twitch.
 That effort has led me to do a lot of writing about my experiences in trying to figure this out.
 The [Accountability](/projects/accountability/accountability.html) project is the next phase of this process.
 It's a way to track the things I'm doing so that I know where I've been in this process.

+I'm going to make mistakes along the way.
+I already have and I expect to make many more.
+It's my hope that others will help me see those errors and let me know so that I can address them.
+I can't do it alone.

 It’s time to get back to work.
 I hope you’ll join me.